niallpcarroll/walking-galway-history/README.md

 ### The Gallery page
 **The Gallery page** is designed to give the visitor a preview of some of the historical sites they will visit in the course of the walk.
 With the aim of encouraging viewers to visit the sites in person, there is some text beneath each image which asks a question which will be answered on the tour.

 On smaller devices, the images appear in a single column, increasing to two columns and then three for larger screens.
 On larger screens, the "Gallery" button in the menu is underlined.
 The background colour for the gallery page is dark blue (#0c2b80) - there is no black and white image of Galway employed as in the home and contact pages in order to avoid the gallery page being too cluttered with layers of imagery.
+However, with the use of the background colour (#0c2b80) and the light-coloured (#fffafa) image borders, the page remains stylistically consistent with the other pages of the website.

 <details open>
 <summary>Screenshot of the Gallery page</summary>